General Motors 54° V6 engine

 General Motors' Opel subsidiary in Europe designed a compact V6 engine with an unusual 54° vee angle.
-It was an iron block/aluminum head DOHC design with 4 valves per cylinder.
+It was an iron block/aluminum head DOHC design with four valves per cylinder.
 All 54° engines were assembled at Ellesmere Port in England.

 History

-In the early 1990s, Opel identified the need for a modern, lightweight and compact power plant to replace its aging straight-six engine range.
-These engines have a cast iron engine block with cast aluminium alloy cylinder heads.
-The cylinder heads contain 4 valves per cylinder actuated by dual overhead camshafts which are driven by a timing belt.
-These engines however, differed from many modern V6 engines in that it has a 54 degree cylinder bank angle; as opposed to the more conventional 60 degree setup.
-This added to the engines' compactness which was needed to allow its use in front-wheel drive applications, as well as rear-wheel drive cars.
-Other features of these engines include: an oil to water heat exchanger is mounted within the V of the engine block, Bosch Motronic engine management system with full sequential fuel injection, knock control on each bank, Distributorless Ignition System (DIS), and closed loop lambda control.
+In the early 1990s, Opel identified the need for a modern, lightweight, and compact power plant to replace its aging straight-six engine range.
+These engines have a cast-iron engine block with cast aluminium alloy cylinder heads.
+The cylinder heads contain four valves per cylinder actuated by dual overhead camshafts which are driven by a timing belt.
+These engines, however, differed from many modern V6 engines in that it has a 54-degree cylinder bank angle as opposed to the more conventional 60-degree or 90-degree setup.
+This added to the engines' compactness which was needed to allow its use in front-wheel-drive applications, as well as rear-wheel-drive cars.
+Other features of these engines included an oil-to-water heat exchanger mounted within the V of the engine block, Bosch Motronic engine management system with full sequential fuel injection, knock control on each bank, Distributorless Ignition System (DIS), and closed-loop lambda sensor control.

-Minor changes were made to the unit during its production, including an uprated oil pump around mid-1997, with the addition of larger oilways in the head machining (T-Vents), and modified valve lifters to reduce top-end valve noise, at which point the cam belt arrangement also changed with the lower idler moving.
+Minor changes were made to the unit during its production, including an uprated oil pump around mid-1997, with the addition of larger oilways in the head machining (T-vents), and modified valve lifters to reduce top-end valve noise, at which point the cam belt arrangement also changed with the lower idler moving.
 Around 1998, the spin-on metal canister oil filter was changed to a disposable paper element.

 Revision

-The engine was reworked substantially in 2000 in order to meet increasing emission requirements; with the 2.5 and 3.0 being replaced by lower compression 2.6 and 3.2 units.
+The engine was reworked substantially in 2000 in order to meet increasing emissions requirements, with the 2.5L and 3.0L being replaced by lower-compression 2.6L and 3.2L units.
 While displacement was changed the bore centers and deck height were retained.
-These later power plants had a revised engine management system setup, which used quad lambda sensor control, coil per plug ignition system and drive by wire throttles.
-The 3.2 also received a stronger steel crankshaft.
-As a result of these changes the EGR and secondary air injection system were removed.
+These later power plants had a revised engine management system setup, which used quad lambda sensor control, coil-per-plug ignition system and drive-by-wire throttles.
+As a result of these changes, the EGR and secondary air injection system were removed.